lukso-network/LIPs/LSPs/LSP-10-ReceivedVaults.md

 This standard describes a set of [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) key-value pairs that can be used to store addresses of received vaults in a [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract.

 ## Abstract
+The following two keys (including their ERC725Y JSON schema) are proposed to represent vaults owned by a smart contract:
-This key value standard describes keys to be added to an [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) smart contract, that reference received vaults smart contracts.
-Two keys are proposed: `LSP10ReceivedVaults[]` to hold an array of addresses and `LSP10ReceivedVaultsMap` to hold a mapping of the index in the former array and an standards interface ID to be able to quickly tell different vaults standards apart without querying each other vaults smart contract directly.
+- `LSP10ReceivedVaults[]` to hold an array of vault addresses
+- `LSP10ReceivedVaultsMap` to hold a mapping of the index in the former array and the interface ID of the standard used by the vault.
+This enables to quickly differentiate vaults standards apart without the need to query each vault smart contract separately.

 The key `LSP10ReceivedVaultsMap` also helps to prevent adding duplications to the array, when automatically added via smart contract (e.g. a [LSP1-UniversalReceiverDelegate](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-1-UniversalReceiver.md)).

 ## Motivation
 To be able to display received vaults in a profile we need to keep track of all received vaults contract addresses.
 This is important for [LSP3 UniversalProfile](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-3-UniversalProfile.md), but also Assets smart contracts via [LSP5-ReceivedAssets](https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-5-ReceivedAssets.md) Standard.